USAFA-Data364/vm/README.rst

 ================

-This repository contains scripts to automate the configuration of a virtual machine (VM) with all software required for Comp Sci 364: Databases and Applications at the `US Air Force Academy`_.
+This repository contains scripts to automate the configuration of a virtual machine (VM) with all software required for Data Sci 364: Data Acquisition and Management at the `US Air Force Academy`_.

 .. _US Air Force Academy: https://www.usafa.edu/